mehulagg/gitlab_test/doc/user/application_security/security_dashboard/index.md

 ## Vulnerability list

-Each dashboard's vulnerability list contains new vulnerabilities discovered in the latest scans.
+Each dashboard's vulnerability list contains vulnerabilities discovered in the latest scans which are merged into the default branch.
 Click any vulnerability in the table to see more information on that vulnerability.
 To create an issue associated with the vulnerability, click the **Create Issue** button.